 Jira Changes

-The Jira Changes integration notifies BigPanda of any new or updated changes in your Jira Change Management, ensuring these changes are available for use in the RCA process with BigPanda's Root Cause Changes feature.
+Once in the console, these changes are available for use in the RCA process with BigPanda's Root Cause Changes feature.

 Supported Versions | Type | Authentication Type |